SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 ![SAM Screenshot 2016](/img/2020-01-07-my-decade-in-review/sam-later.png)

 Another big ongoing struggle in that year was my fight with the student union.
-Although never succeeded, I designed our platform to be a drop-in replacement for student unions’ publicity channel, only to find out later that at least in my year, other students used neither.
-I planned and executed our recruitment ahead of the student union’s recruitment to steal the pool of talent, only to find out that we could only get one good CS student during recruitment.
+Although never succeeded, I designed our platform to be a drop-in replacement for student unions' publicity channel, only to find out later that at least in my year, other students used neither.
+I planned and executed our recruitment ahead of the student union's recruitment to steal the pool of talent, only to find out that we could only get one good CS student during recruitment.

 More importantly, I tried to make Computerization anything that is not the student union.
 I was the master hacker instead of the work distributor.
 I wanted to step down from the position of president to focus more on technical aspects, although the attempt failed since no one else wanted to be club president.
-I also strived for independence for the club very hard, using my own money from scholarships to fund it instead of asking for the school’s assistance.
+I also strived for independence for the club very hard, using my own money from scholarships to fund it instead of asking for the school's assistance.
 I am not claiming these are good leadership characteristics.
 Some of them are not.
 For example, being the master hacker resulted in a period of chaos when I entered the 12th grade and no longer had time to do the hacker work.